timescale/docs.timescale.com-content/writing-data.md

  a valid constraint.

 <!-- -->
->vvv TimescaleDB does not yet support using `ON CONFLICT ON CONSTRAINT` with a named key (e.g., `conditions_time_location_idx`), but much of this functionality can be captured by specifying the same columns as above with a unique index/constraint.
+>:WARNING: TimescaleDB does not yet support using `ON CONFLICT ON CONSTRAINT` with a named key (e.g., `conditions_time_location_idx`), but much of this functionality can be captured by specifying the same columns as above with a unique index/constraint.
 This limitation will be removed in a future version.